xregistry/spec/core/spec.md

 Where:
 - The `RESOURCEid` is the `SINGULARid` of the Resource, not the default Version.
+- The `versionid` attribute MUST be the ID of the Resource's default Version.
 - The `self` URL references the Resource, not the default Version.
 - The serialization of the `labels` attribute is split into separate HTTP headers (one per label name).
-- The `versionsurl` and `versionscount` attributes are included, but not the `versions` collection itself.
+- The `versionsurl` and `versionscount` Collection attributes are included, but not the `versions` collection itself.
 - The `Location` header only appears in response to a create operation and MUST be the same as the `self` URL.
 - The `Content-Location` header MAY appear, and if present, MUST reference